coding-coqui/hello-world/README.md

 # hello-world
 just another repository

-I donot know what Im doing
+I do not know what Im doing
 I am self teching myself to code.